intuit/fuzzy-matcher/README.md

 * EQUALITY - For equality match, which is the default for most Element Types, the performance is linear O(N).
 Where N is the number of `Element` in all the document.

-* NEAREST_NEIGHBOUR - The default for Numeric and Date Element Types the performance O(N logN).
+* NEAREST_NEIGHBOR - The default for Numeric and Date Element Types the performance is O(N logN).
 This also depends on the `NeighborhoodRange` setting , the higher the value the better it will perform.
 It is advisable to not use 1.0 as a `NeighborhoodRange` and instead over-ride the `MatchType` to be `EQUALITY`, that way it guarantees a linear performance.